Making Little Snack Sacks without a serger <3

 I thought it would be really cool to use laminated fabric (oilcloth) and cut out all my inside and outside pieces…

 I had lots of fun seeing how the different stitches would work.
-This one was my favorite.
+The photo above was my favorite finish.

-I even tried straight stitch, since I’m not worried about the oilcloth ever fraying.
+I even tried a straight stitch since I’m not worried about the oilcloth ever fraying.
 My sewing machine actually struggled a bit with it so I switched back to the ‘utility’ stitches.
 Strange, but whatever.
-I do what works. 🙂
+I do what works. ๐

 So there you go!
 Don’t shy away from this tute because you might not have a serger.
 The little bit of fabric and hour or less you will spend are sooo worth the adorable result.